Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 uniformly.[^size-1-dimension-footnote] And this doesn't apply just to indexing.
-Many NumPy functions reduce the number of dimensions of their output (for example, {external+numpy:func}`numpy.sum`), but they have a `keepdims` argument to retain the dimension as a size 1 dimension instead.
+Many NumPy functions reduce the number of dimensions of their output (for example, {external+numpy:func}`numpy.sum`), but they have a `keepdims` argument to retain the dimension as a size-1 dimension instead.

 [^size-1-dimension-footnote]: In this example, if we knew that we were always
     going to select exactly one element (say, the second one) from the first dimension, we could equivalently use `a[1, np.newaxis]` (see [](integer-indices) and [](newaxis-indices)).
-The advantage of this is that we would get an error if the first dimension of `a` didn't actually have `2` elements, whereas `a[1:2]` would just silently give an [size 0 array](size-0-arrays).
+The advantage of this is that we would get an error if the first dimension of `a` didn't actually have `2` elements, whereas `a[1:2]` would just silently give an [size-0 array](size-0-arrays).

 There are two final facts about tuple indices that should be noted before we